 Highway expansions are typically justified based on the estimated value of travel time savings for users.
 But the evidence shows that added capacity typically induces new traffic.
 Within 5 years congestion is often worse than before the expansion took place.
 The most effective way to reduce congestion and save travel time is with demand management strategies.
 Furthermore, projects may never even recover the additional delays caused during highway construction.

-Economic productivity increases when people and businesses cluster together — known as agglomeration economies.
+Economic productivity increases when people and businesses cluster together — these are known as agglomeration economies.
 Highways tend to promote sprawl, weakening economic advantages, while transit is critical in enhancing economies, especially for metro areas.

-Specifically, transit investments increase productivity, create more efficient labor markets, lead to knowledge spillovers and help lower supply chain costs.
+Specifically, transit investments increase productivity, create more efficient labor markets, lead to knowledge spillovers, and help lower supply chain costs.

 Public transit increases urban agglomeration effects by 7%